 What’s old is new again – more on refueling in space

-On my shelves sits a childhood book “Planets and Spaceflight” published in 1957 by General Mills.
-The front cover is “Planets” and the rear “Spaceflight”, full of vivid descriptions and beautiful artwork of so many places to go and how we will get there.
-The publisher being best known for Cheerios leaves me sure the … Continue reading What’s old is new again – more on refueling in space
+On my shelves sits a childhood book “Planets and Spaceflight,” published in 1957 by General Mills.
+The front cover is “Planets,” and the rear is “Spaceflight,” full of vivid descriptions and beautiful artwork of the many places to go and how we will get there.
+The publisher is best known for Cheerios, so I’m sure … Continue reading What’s old is new again – more on refueling in space

 The rise, fall and rise again of refueling – in space

 Range anxiety was invented by NASA.
-Well, perhaps not (or Velcro), but space exploration gives new meaning to an obsessive awareness of how much further you can go when there is not a charger on every corner.
-Now imagine that feeling in outer space, or back on the ground watching your spacecraft, not just for … Continue reading The rise, fall and rise again of refueling – in space
+Well, perhaps not (or Velcro), but space exploration gives new meaning to an obsessive awareness of how much further you can go when there is no charger on every corner.
+Now imagine that feeling if you are in outer space or back on the ground watching your spacecraft, not … Continue reading The rise, fall and rise again of refueling – in space

 Of external tanks and Starships